smart48/larak8/README.md

 #### DO Storage Plugin Addition

 To work with storage on Digital Ocean we first need to install a plugin.
+AS DO states at https://www.digitalocean.com/docs/kubernetes/

+_We recommend against using HostPath volumes because nodes are frequently replaced and all data stored on the nodes will be lost._

 For that we need to add a secret to be able to connect to DO and get this done:

 ```
 kubectl apply -f secret.yaml